MY STORY

 KrisBHarmony, LLC

 Kris is a nationally recognized keynote speaker with more than 32 years of experience in the healthcare industry, with a specialty in the Post-Acute Care Arena.
-She has an Occupational Therapist degree from Tufts University, followed by a master’s in business administration from Salem State University coupled with a Nursing Home Administrator's License.
-Kris owned and operated Harmony Healthcare International, Inc. (HHI) for 22 years and then started KrisBHarmony, LLC.
+She has an Occupational Therapist degree from Tufts University, followed by a Master’s in Business Administration (MBA) from Salem State University coupled with a Nursing Home Administrator's License.
+Kris owned and operated Harmony Healthcare International, Inc. (HHI) for 22 years and then started KBH, LLC.

-Kris currently owns and operates KrisBHarmony, LLC.
-Kris is a mother of four daughters, is obsessed with the store Alice and Olivia and lives by fresh juices from Pressed.
-She is committed to clean living, a healthy lifestyle, and supplements this by practicing yoga.
+Kris currently owns and operates KBH, LLC.
+Kris is a mother of four beautiful daughters, is obsessed with the store Alice and Olivia, and lives by fresh juices from Pressed.
+She is committed to clean living, a healthy lifestyle, and supplements this by practicing yoga, walking daily, and pilates.

 Professional Keynote Speaker: "The Wow Factor"